MCP servers

 - Remote MCP servers — External HTTPS services accessed through Moat’s credential-injecting proxy

-- Local MCP servers — Child processes running inside the container
+- Sandbox-local MCP servers — Child processes running inside the container

-This guide covers configuring both types, granting credentials, and troubleshooting common issues.
+This guide covers configuring all three types, granting credentials, and troubleshooting common issues.

 For prepackaged language servers (Go, TypeScript, Python), see Language servers in the Claude Code guide.